 Top 10 Serverless Computing experts to follow

-Dr. Werner Vogels: As Amazon’s CTO, Vogels played a pivotal role in the advent of AWS Lambda, the trailblazing serverless platform.
+Dr. Werner Vogels: As Amazon’s CTO, Vogels played a pivotal role in the advent of AWS Lambda, the trailblazing serverless computing platform.
 His insights provide a macroscopic view of serverless trends and architectures.

 Tim Wagner: Recognized as the “father of AWS Lambda,” Wagner’s contributions to serverless are foundational.
-He continually in-depth thoughts on the evolution and future of serverless computing.
+He continually shares in-depth thoughts on the evolution and future of serverless computing.

 Yan Cui: Often known by his moniker “theburningmonk,” Cui is a prominent voice in serverless.
 He offers courses, writes extensively, and consults on serverless architectures and design patterns.